3CWebDev/Social-Media-Icons-for-Bootstrap/README.md

 Look at the attached page.html.twig file for an example of how to dynamically output the social media links.

+The attached example used Font Awesome fonts for rendering the icons.
+You can use images (sprites) or any other method that you'd like.

 ## Step 4 - Theme the output as needed :)

+The attached <strong>_social.scss</strong> file and rendedered (<strong>social.css</strong>) files are examples of theming the icon output.